-This is the most important step and will be the most time consuming, the more effort you put in here the better your lawn will look.
+Preparing your ground for laying turf is easily the most important step and will be slightly time consuming.
+However, the more effort you put in here, the better your lawn will look!

-- Strip off any old grass / weed by digging underneath the turf to lift off the grass plus about 1.5 inches of soil.
-This can be done with either a spade or for larger areas you can hire a turf cutter from you local hire shop.
+- Strip off any old grass / weed by digging underneath the turf to lift off the grass plus about 1.6 inches of soil.
+This can be done with either a spade or for larger areas you can hire a turf cutter from your local hire shop.

 - Discard the weed and turf top (you can shake out the soil from the roots if you wish).